7 DAYS SAILING ITINERARY SOUTH FROM SPLIT - 2

 HVAR – SPLIT – 23NM

-The town of SPLIT, the nowadays capital of Dalmatia expanded itself from the Diocletian Palace, a palace built by Roman Emperor Diocletian in the 3rd century.
-It is the world's best-preserved palace from late antiquity and on UNESCO's list since 1979. mostly for the reason that the palace continues to live a full life, it is not only a monument from the past.
-Mooring in our base marina, ACI marina Split.
+The town of SPLIT, the nowadays capital of Dalmatia, expanded from the Diocletian palace, the palace built by Roman Emperor Diocletian in the 3rd century.
+It is the world's best-preserved palace from late antiquity and on UNESCO's list since 1979, mostly for the reason that the palace continues to live a full life, it is not only a monument from the past.
+Moor in our base marina, ACI marina Split.
+See more info on what to see and where to eat on our blog here.

 DAY 8 - SATURDAY